Deep learning modelling of manufacturing and build variations on multi-stage axial compressors aerodynamics: Results

 The radial profiles are then mass-flow averaged to obtain the relevant 1D averages.
 An overview of the 1D average at each inter-row location is shown for Total Pressure $P_t$ in \autoref{fig:row_wise_Pt}, Total Temperature $T_t$ in \autoref{fig:row_wise_Tt}, Axial Velocity $V_x$ in \autoref{fig:row_wise_Vx} and Density $\rho$ in \autoref{fig:row_wise_rho}.
 Only these variables are presented as required to calculate the stage-wise and overall performance.
 However, similar agreement was also found for the remaining variables.
 Generally the trends are well captured, with $P_t$ and $\rho$ showing only negligible differences compared to the CFD predictions.
 While errors in $T_t$ and $V_x$ are slightly more noticeable for the rear stages of the compressor, they are still within the numerical uncertainty of the CFD calculations.
 Interestingly, while small in absolute terms, the errors are found to progressively increase towards the rear stages of the compressor.
 This is physically justifiable, as the flow field at these locations will be heavily influenced by the upstream conditions.
 Therefore, negligible errors in the front stages will progressively propagate towards the rear stages, leading to less accurate predictions, due to the higher uncertainty associated with the upstream flow field conditions.
 Future work will focus on quantifying the uncertainty of the predictions at each inter-row location, establishing the relative source of uncertainty which could be due to either shortcomings of the modelling of the effect of the input features for a given blade row, or the effect of the upstream and downstream boundary conditions for a given axial plane.
+It should be noted that mass-flow conservation at each inter-row location is critical in ensuring that the predictions from the framework are physically accurate.
+While the error in $\rho$ and $V_x$ is small, as presented in \autoref{fig:row_wise_rho} and \autoref{fig:row_wise_Vx}, mass-flow conservation is not set as a constraint during the training process.
+Future work will explore including mass conservation in the loss function.

 The 1D averages are then utilized to compute the stage-wise performance as shown in \autoref{fig:Stagewise_PR} for pressure ratio and \autoref{fig:Stagewise_EtaP} for polytropic efficiency.
 While the agreement is excellent, minor discrepancies between predictions and ground truth are noticeable.
 C(NN)FD predicts accurately the trend for each stage, relative to the baseline, with the variations being slightly over-predicted or under-predicted depending on the stage but being ultimately negligible.